MKLab-ITI/pygrank/documentation/documentation.md

 10% of total community members) supervised evaluation is the better one.

-### Node Classification with Graph Neural Networks
+### Node classification with graph neural networks
 To support Graph Neural Network architectures, `pygrank` provides a mechanism for propagating latent representations through graph filters.
 This takes as input backend primitives organized into matrices, applies the graph filter on